stylkand/PhysAI/readme.md

 ## 📋**Description**

-This repository contains the implementation of a mobile App that helps the physiotherapist supervise patient's kinetic movements.
+This repository contains the implementation of a mobile App that helps physiotherapists supervise patient's kinetic movements.

 ## **Details**
 The App takes as input live video frames of the patient doing his workout.